Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 ## Requirements
 * PHP 5.2.8 or greater

-Database server in one of these flavors:
+* Database server in one of these flavors

-+ mySQL 4.2 or greater
-+ PostgreSQL
-+ Microsoft SQL Server
+** mySQL 4.2 or greater, PostgreSQL, Microsoft SQL Server or SQLite
-+ SQLite

  if you wish to use cURL posts: